jonasclick/voiceGPT/README.md

 # voiceGPT: A Voice-Interactive ChatGPT Experience

+Please note: I created this app before ChatGPT was easily available in a voice-interactive way on your smartphone, like it is today.

 This app let's you voice interact with ChatGPT instead of typing and reading.

 It's amazing how ChatGPT responds almost like a real human, right?